pythonindia/inpycon2019/faq.md

   * PyCon India T-shirt and goodies

-**Q. Is there a different ticket for Workshop?**
+**Q. Is there a different ticket for the Workshops?**

 Yes.
-Workshop tickets are separate from conference tickets.
+A separate ticket has to be purchased for each workshop.

+**Q. Is there a different ticket for the Devsprints?**

+Yes.
+A separate ticket, involving a token fee, has to be purchased for the devsprints.
+There is limited space at the venue, and the token fee, is just to ensure that the ticket registrations are taken seriously.

 **Q. There is a change in my plan so I can't attend the conference.
 Can I get a refund?**